 To help us write inclusive qualifications that meet the expectations of all our learners, we refer to UK-wide guidance documents such as 'Fair Access by Design' and the Quality and Equality Learning and Teaching Materials (QELTM) (funded by the Scottish Funding Council and available from the Scottish Further Education Unit (SFEU) website).

 For National Qualifications we provide guidance such as:

 - guidance documents for Principal Assessors, Senior Examiners and Setters.
 These include such publications as lsquo;Question Paper Production: Role of the Principal Assessorrsquo; which describes the role of Principal Assessors in setting question papers and in quality assurance.
 It also provides advice on the readability of question papers and a checklist to help avoid assessment bias.
-More information about this and other guidance material is available from our appointee management pages.

 - Handbook for Examiners 2009 part 2: Finalisation, Absentees and Appeals

 - Guides for Writers and Vetters of National Assessment Bank items and Assessment Support packs.